 Reverse logistics covers a broad range of items and activities and can include:

-- Removal of containers and packaging from response area;
+- Removal of containers and packaging from an area of intervention.

 - Movement of excess or over-supplied goods to other programmes or organisations.

 Reverse logistics occurs in the humanitarian sector when:

 - Goods have to be moved to different programmes or disposed.